krishnachaitanya7/url_redirect_with_keypress/README.md

 stop_opening_whatsapp_web.js
 ```

 In your tampermonkey extension.
 It will stop opening whatsapp web while you are working.
-It will show a blank messgae page.
+It will show a blank message page.
 You can deactivate it by deactivating the script in tampermonkey extension.

 ## Love and Support open source